GeorgeK4ss/whatsapp-routing-url/README.md

 Access the admin dashboard at `/admin?token=YOUR_TOKEN` to:

 - ✅ View current configuration
-- ✅ Update WhatsApp numbers
+- ✅ Update WhatsApp numbers and Telegram channels
-- ✅ Set prefill texts
+- ✅ Set prefill texts for both platforms
 - ✅ Monitor service health
 - ✅ Reset to defaults